 - Interviews will be conducted during March 2015.

 - Positions will be offered during April and May 2015.

-To apply, please complete the Application and send it along with a personal statement and CV via email to our Academic Program Coordinator.
+To apply, please complete the Physician Application Form and send it along with a personal statement and CV via email to our Academic Program Coordinator.
 In addition, please forward by email two letters of recommendation.
 Please indicate your citizenship status and provide a copy of appropriate documentation (if you are not a US citizen).

 Your application materials and other inquiries should be directed to: Academic Program Coordinator Xenia Lovrekovic-Delic.
 Ms. Lovrekovic-Delic can be also reached at 310-248-6719.